RCBI machinist, welding grads earn degrees, national certifications

 Welding Technology graduates earning associate of applied science degrees are Cody Daniels, Evan Hunter, Shannon Jordan and Christian Loughran, all of Huntington; Alex Linz of Milton; John McCloud of Culloden; Chance Dixon of Winfield; and Collin Stevens of Kitts Hill, Ohio.
 In addition, Samuel Eplin of Barboursville earned a one-year certificate.
 These graduates also achieved 23 national certifications from the American Welding Society, American Society of Mechanical Engineers or both, which means their skills meet industry-vetted standards for various types of welding.

-“We are proud to educate the highly skilled workforce needed by manufacturers in our region, as evidenced by the fact that yet again the majority of our graduates secured employment in their chosen fields before graduation,” said Charlotte Weber, RCBI director & CEO.
+“We are proud to educate the highly skilled workforce needed by manufacturers in our region, as evidenced by the fact that yet again the majority of our graduates secured employment in their chosen fields before graduation,” said Charlotte Weber, RCBI director & CEO, in a news release.
 “To continue to meet industry needs, we encourage young people and others who are looking for new careers to consider these in-demand fields.”

 The RCBI Welding Technology and Machinist Technology/CNC programs offered across the Huntington region are enrolling now for the fall term.
 For more information, visit www.rcbi.org/career-skills or contact Carol Howerton at carol.howerton@rcbi.org or 304-781-1680.